bugthesystem/bugthesystem/README.md

 - **Collaborate with teams** on the design and requirements for the online user experiences
 - **Build and enhance online services** and APIs with a cloud-native mindset around reliability patterns, and scale-out strategies and emphasize testability, extensibility, and performance.
 - **Drive common technology strategy** across org level.
-- **Mentor other developers** in delivering great online services and user experiences.
+- **Mentor other developers** in delivering great online services and user experiences, guidance on career development
 - **Collborate  effectively** in geo-distributed and large multidisciplinary teams

 `old stuff:` @ziyasal-archive @PanteonProject etc